Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/1_LED.rst

 Chapter LED
 ##############################################################################

 This chapter is the Start Point in the journey to build and explore ESP32 electronic projects.
-We will start with simple “Blink” project.
+We will start with simple "Blink" project.

 Project 1.1 Blink
 ************************************